How Long Does it Take to Walk a Mile?

 Typically, adults walk at a speed of 3 to 4 miles per hour, and therefore walk a mile in around 15 to 20 minutes.
 Some people will be faster or slower than this, and walking speed is influenced by age and gender, as well as fitness level.

-When you're planning a journey, a day out, or preparing for a sponsored walk or 10,000 step challenge, you may want to calculate how many minutes it takes to walk a mile.
-Individual health will of course have an impact on how long it takes to walk a mile, but more general factors such as age, gender and pace can be accounted for in your planning.
+Whether you're planning a journey, a day out, or preparing for a sponsored walk or 10,000 step challenge, you may want to calculate how many minutes it takes to walk a mile.
+An individual's health will of course have an impact on how long it takes to walk a mile, but more general factors such as age, gender and pace can be accounted for in your planning.

 Walking speed by age